 Replayability / Fun

 Review based on Wii (Japan

-fighters, TVC has heart and soul... which is immediately noticeable in
+fighters, TVC has so much heart and soul... which is immediately noticeable in

-the artwork, stages and character BGMs.
+the artwork, stages, character BGMs, and character design.
 TVC's control scheme takes

 a little while to get used to, but once acquainted with the controls, any